ModelEarth/community-data/README.md

 After running, you can delete the county_level folder inside data_raw\BEA_Industry_Factors.

 The last block of this notebook contains the code for generating the state-wide data.
 Getting the state-wide totals directly from the Census API results in numbers different from the sum of each state’s county totals.

+## Usage

+Resulting data is used with Environmentally-Enable Input-Output widgets within Model.earth and Neighborhood.org.
+Our goal is to provide a framework for global analysis and we welcome your participation.